Quantum Chromodynamics Resolution of the ATOMKI Anomaly in ${\rm {^4He}}$ Nuclear Transitions: Fitting the nuclear decay amplitude for excited 4He to ground state 4He plus an electron-positron pair

 The signal template we use to match the ATOMKI $e^+e^-$ angular correlation is a narrow Gaussian peak in the electron-positron invariant mass with a mean value $\sim 17$ MeV and width $\sigma \sim 0.7$ MeV (see Figure~\ref{fig:fig_gauss0}) based on unpublished work by the ATOMKI collaboration \cite{Krasznahorkay:2019lyl} and cross-checked with the NA64 X17 invariant mass simulation \cite{NA64:2020xxh}.
 We calculate the invariant mass $m_{e^+e^-}$ spectrum in the electromagnetic transition of an excited state of $\rm ^4He$, ${\rm ^4He}^*({\rm E^*)}\to {\rm ^4He}+ e^+e^-$, where $\rm E^*$ is the excited state energy.
 The mass difference between the first known excited state and the ground state of the helium nucleus is $20.21$ MeV \cite{Walcher:1970vkv} and $\rm E^*$ is initially fixed to this value.
 Its decay to the $\rm ^4He$ ground state via a virtual photon cannot explain the narrow width of the observed X17 signal.
 The value of $\rm E^*$ is subsequently allowed to float to a different value corresponding to the proposed excitation of the 12-quark color-singlet hexadiquark Fock state in the $\rm ^4He$ nuclear wavefunction \cite{West:2020rlk}.

 The invariant mass distribution of the lepton pair $m_{e^+e^-}$ from the decay of excited states of $\rm ^4He$ has not been calculated until now.
-The result of our calculation shows that decay due to an excitation of the hexadiquark Fock state in the eigensolution of $\rm ^4He$ can describe the signal and its narrow width; in fact, this signal is to be expected from the existence of the new hidden-color QCD state.
+The result of our calculation shows that decay due to an excitation of the hexadiquark Fock state in the eigensolution of $\rm ^4He$ can describe the signal and its narrow width; unconventional signals are to be expected from the existence of the new hidden-color QCD state.

 We begin with the square of the amplitude for the electromagnetic decay ${\rm ^4He^*} \to {\rm ^4He}+e^+e^-$, given by \cite{Feng:2020mbt}

 \beq \left|\mathcal{M}\right|^2=\sum_\text{spin}\left|{M} \right|^2=\frac{e^4 \,C_{\text{E0}}^2}{\Lambda^4}\left[2(p_+\cdot p_0)(p_-\cdot p_0)-m_{0}^2(p_+\cdot p_-)-m_e^2m_{0}^2 \right] , \eeq